githubnext/copilot-workspace-user-manual/vscode.md

 <img src="./images/vscode/ghcw-branch-example.png" title="Image of branch in status bar" width="250px">

-Any edits make to the local files will be automatically synced back to the web session.
+Any edits made to the local files will be automatically synced back to the web session.
 You only have to save a local file and your change will be visible within a few seconds online (no need to push anything).
 This allows you to use the full power of VS Code with GitHub Copilot Workspace.

 However, if you picked a session that doesn't yet have an implementation with updated files to start syncing, you'll be notified that you can start syncing once you [have an implementation](#planning-and-implementing).